Meta executive leading AI chip efforts to leave position: Report

 Black Bjorlin did not immediately respond to requests for comment.

-Meta on Tuesday is expected to offer new details of its mix-reality headsets that will be a window into what it calls the "metaverse."
-A key feature of that world will be virtual assistants with distinctive personalities, sources have told Reuters.
+Meta on Wednesday introduced the company's first generative AI products for consumers, including a chatbot that can generate both text responses and photo-realistic images.

-To create and power those features and others, Meta is reworking its data centres and building powerful supercomputers with chips from Nvidia.
+To create and power those features and others, Meta is reworking its data centers and building powerful supercomputers with chips from Nvidia.

 Reuters reported earlier this year that Meta is also working on its own custom chips that would help it both control costs and better chart its own path independent of commercial chip providers.
 Some of the company's initial efforts proved slower than using existing chips, leading the company to scrap some of its AI chips.
 Meta is working on a newer chip that will span all types of AI work.